 Public speaking is another excellent way for lawyers to make extra cash in their spare time.
 If you’re a confident speaker and have something valuable to share, this could be a great opportunity for you.

 There are many different ways to get started with public speaking as a legal professional.
 You could start by giving talks at local meetups or events.
 You could also give keynote speeches at conferences or conventions.

 The key to success with public speaking is to find your niche and build up a following of people who are interested in what you have to say.
 Once you’ve established yourself as an expert in your field, you can command higher fees for your appearances.

 Public speaking can be an excellent way to build your brand, connect with potential clients, and earn extra income.
 If you can engage and inspire an audience, this could be a great side hustle for you.

 14. Virtual Assistant

 Working as a virtual assistant (VA) is one of the most popular side hustles overall.
 It may not be the highest-paying opportunity on this list.
-Still, if you’re a lawyer or attorney, you have legal expertise that could make your services highly valuable (like legal research) to clients so you can make a decent income by charging more than the average VA.
+Still, if you’re a lawyer or legal professional, you have legal expertise that could make your services highly valuable (like legal research or legal transcription) to clients so you can make a decent income by charging more than the average VA.